 Understanding Anxiety After Stroke

 Anxiety is a physical and psychological response to a frightening situation.
-It can cause constant feelings of fear or unease, plus some physiological effects.
+It can cause constant feelings of fear, worry or unease, in addition to various physiological effects.

 Some of the most common worries that stroke survivors report include:

 - Having another stroke or TIA, especially when out in public or when asleep.